On time, every time: The value of intelligent automation in air travel

 Customer service agents typically undergo weeks of training, but intelligent automation can decrease the amount of training time needed by assisting agents with routine tasks.
 Knowledge-management bots can improve the accuracy and relevance of agent responses by creating a hierarchy of existing consumer information that enables them to anticipate future requests based on past queries.

-According to Marcenac, the ultimate goal is to assist agents rather than supplant them.
+According to Jepson, the ultimate goal is to assist agents rather than supplant them.
 “It’s not a question of machines replacing humans, but rather machines working together with humans in the fields they’re respectively best at.”

 Already, some airlines are using intelligent automated systems to decrease the number of repetitive questions posed to contact center agents by giving consumers the power to get answers on their own via self-service tools such as conversational bots.
 This frees up these airline representatives to delve deeper into customers’ needs.
 As is the case with other industries, customer service agents that aren’t under pressure to handle a large volume of tedious tasks are better able to serve the consumers whose issues can’t be resolved by a machine.

-“Customers just want to get to their next flight or hotel as soon as possible,” Marcenac says.
+“Customers just want to get to their next flight or hotel as soon as possible,” Jepson says.
 “Customer service agents should be free to focus on what they do best, and let computers do what they do best.”

 Delivering more accurate flight information, decreasing travel delays and personalizing the customer experience can have a huge influence on companies’ long-term success.
 Intelligent automation is proving to be the long-awaited solution to better air travel and a more enjoyable experience for all.